This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 However, not all risks are avoidable.
 Physicians can make legitimate mistakes, and sometimes there is negligence.
 There are different things to keep in mind that will help you avoid risk factors, which include:

-- Always keep prenatal appointments, and be sure to ask your doctor about any potential risk factors they may notice during routine exams.
+- Always keep prenatal appointments, and ask your doctor about any potential risk factors they may notice during routine exams.

 - Don’t drink alcohol, take illegal drugs, or smoke during pregnancy.